ultimate-comparisons/ultimate-reference-management-software-comparison/comparison-elements/Colwiz.md

 # Colwiz - https://www.colwiz.com
-Free reference management software with a web client.
+Free reference management software with a web client [@tum-comparison].
+There is a limitation of 5000 references per account and a maximum online storage of 30GB which can be achieved by actions like inviting friends or completing the profile details.

 ## Version
+- 3.17.0606

 ## Open Source
 - no